All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

 The rest of this section is devoted to the proof of \autoref{nested}.
 We shall need the following lemma.

-\begin{lem} Let $G$ be a connected graph and $W\se V(G)$ finite.
-There is a nested set $N$ of nonempty separations of finite order such that every vertex end not dominated by some $w\in W$ lives in some $X\in N$ and no edge $e$ in some $X\in N$ is incident with a vertex of $W$.
+\begin{lem} Let $G$ be a connected graph and $W$ a finite nonempty vertex set.
+There is a nested set $\Ncal$ of proper separations $(A_i,B_i)$ of finite order such that every vertex-end not dominated by a vertex of $W$ lives in a side $B_i$ and the set $W$ is vertex-disjoint from all sides $B_i$.